bitrise-io/ioscodesigning/docs/generate-code-signing-files.md

 !!! note
     To setup a distribution Provisioning Profile go ahead with the manual setup.

+### Download a Provisioning Profile with Xcode
+If you have already created the Provisioning Profile, you can do the following.

+1. Start Xcode
+2. Select Xcode > Preferences from the navigation bar.
+3. At the top of the window select `Accounts`.
+6. Select your Apple ID and your team from the right side bar, then click on `View Details...`.
+7. A dialog will appear where you will see your code signing identities and the provisioning profiles.
+8. Under Provisioning Profiles locate the ones you are looking for and click on the `Download` button.
+Xcode will download the profile and move it to it's location automatically.

 ### Generate a Provisioning Profile manually